Xaba Sbusiso: Early life

 Sbusiso attended Thomas More College (South Africa) in 1992.

 Thereafter he attended his tertiary education at the University of Johannesburg (Former Technikon Witwatersrand, where he got engaged in politics through Pan Africanist Student Movement (PASMA) then PASO, as a student activist.

 Politics

 Background

 Sbusiso served in the International Central Committee of the African Socialist International.
 He has served as member of the National Executive Council and National Working Committee of Pan Africanist Congress of Azania, President of Pan Africanist Youth Congress and Member of Technikon Witwatersrand Student General Council.
-His visionary and innovative leadership has contributed to these institutions work towards the attainment of African working class hegemony that is desired to ensure elimination of all forms of exploitation in industry or on the land and advance cause for a just society.
-He continues to organise communities into African working class organisations in pursue of their revolutionary aspirations.

 In 2007, as president of PAYCO, Sbusiso travelled to Zimbabwe for the Southern Africa Pan African Youth Summit in Zimbabwe.

 He served an interim chairman of Johannesburg Region in the PAC of Azania in 2007 and then chaired the Tshwane Region from 2011 to 2014.
 This was before being elected to the position of Deputy President.

 Student activism

 Student activism through Student Chapter of the Black Management Forum, Pan Africanist Student Organisation and Pan Africanist Student Movement (PASMA) of Azania has deeply involved Sibusiso in the struggle for broad transformation of pedagogy and epistemology in institutions of learning in order for them to be accessible to the African working class, improve quality of content, endorse socialist values and espouse African oriented curriculum.

 It is in pursuit of uncontaminated education that he is involved in lobbying Southern African Universities and Governments to introduce African Studies in mainstream education system.
 He is tasked with duty of directing the reparations work through the World Tribunal on Reparations for Africa and African People.